 - Number of sales closed per month

-- The amount of sales activity per day (Number of emails/calls created)
+- Amount of sales activity per day (number of emails sent or calls made)

 - Total sales closed